opentm/Schematic-Style-Guide/README.md

 You should be able to tell what a net’s function is by its name alone.
 For example, use MEM_FLASH_A15 instead of just A15.
 This way, you know it’s address bit-15 of the flash memory.

 * **Same things with Power**
  * Always start with “VCC”.
 Makes all power nets easy to identify.
  * Include the voltage in the name to make debugging easier (ie. VCC_5V, VCC_3V3, VCC_0V9).
-* Special analog power nets can be designated with AVCC…
+ * Special analog power nets can be designated with AVCC.

 * **Ground: GND** -
 If you have separate ground islands, name them AGND, AGND_AUDIO.